Dead mall: Changes in the retail climate

 Structural changes in the department-store industry have also made survival of these malls difficult.
 These changes have contributed to some areas or suburbs having insufficient traditional department stores to fill all the existing larger-lease-area anchor spaces.
 A few large national chains have replaced many local and regional chains, and some national chains are defunct.

 The City View Center is a dead plaza in Garfield Heights, Ohio.

-In the US and Canada, newer "big box" chains (also referred to as "category killers") such as Walmart, Target Corporation and Best Buy normally prefer purpose-built free-standing buildings rather than using mall-anchor spaces.
+In the U.S. and Canada, newer "big box" chains (also referred to as "category killers") such as Walmart, Target Corporation and Best Buy normally prefer purpose-built free-standing buildings rather than using mall-anchor spaces.
 Twenty-first-century retailing trends favor open air lifestyle centers; these centers resemble elements of power centers, big box stores, and strip malls; and (most disruptively for storefronts) online shopping over indoor malls.
 The massive change led Newsweek to declare the indoor mall format obsolete in 2008.
 The year 2007 marked the first time since the 1950s that no new malls were built in the United States.
 Most Canadian malls still remain indoors after renovations due to the harsh winter climate throughout most of the country; however, the Don Mills Centre was turned into an open-air shopping plaza.
 Attitudes about malls have also been changing.
 With changing priorities, people have less time to spend driving to and strolling through malls and, during the Great Recession, specialty stores offered what many shoppers saw as useless luxuries they could no longer afford.
 In this respect, big box stores and conventional strip malls have a time-saving advantage.